Cultural diplomacy: Objectives

 In turn, cultural diplomacy can help a nation better understand the foreign nation it is engaged with and it fosters mutual understanding.
 Cultural diplomacy is a way of conducting international relations without expecting anything in return in the way that traditional diplomacy typically expects.
 Cultural exchange programs work as a medium to relay a favourable impression of the foreign country in order to gain outsiders' understanding and approval in their cultural practices and naturalize their social norms among other cultures.

 Generally, cultural diplomacy is more focused on the longer term and less on specific policy matters.
 The intent is to build up influence over the long term for when it is needed by engaging people directly.
 This influence has implications ranging from national security to increasing tourism and commercial opportunities.
 It allows the government to create a "foundation of trust" and a mutual understanding that is neutral and built on people-to-people contact.
 Another unique and important element of cultural diplomacy is its ability to reach youth, non-elites and other audiences outside of the traditional embassy circuit.
 In short, cultural diplomacy plants the seeds of ideals, ideas, political arguments, spiritual perceptions and a general view point of the world that may or may not flourish in a foreign nation.
-Therefore, ideologies spread by cultural diplomacy about the values that American people believe in enables those that seek a better life to look towards the Western world where happiness and freedom are portrayed as desirable and achievable goals.
+Therefore, ideologies spread by cultural diplomacy about American values enables those that seek a better life to look towards the Western world where happiness and freedom are portrayed as desirable and achievable goals.